How to Support Employees Best During Uncertain Times

 Host virtual activities that keep employees engaged

-As employees continue to work from home, offer your support and guidance, and be there for them.
+As employees continue to work from home, offer your support and guidance.
 Many may miss going into the office and seeing their coworkers’ friendly faces in the hallways.
-As their leader, you can help them re-engage and reconnect.
-Here are some suggestions to help you get started:
+As their leader, you can help them continue to engage and connect.
+Here are some suggestions:

 - Host a virtual team lunch